A unified perspective on Poincar\'e and Galilei relativity: I. Special relativity: The affine spacetimes and

 Without a spacetime metric, the tensor algebra and tensor calculus on the affine spacetime $\mathbb{G}$ are more limited.
 In particular there is no metric duality, no `raising and lowering of indices', for tensors on $\mathrm{V}_\mathbb{G}$ or tensor fields on $\mathbb{G}$: the type of a particular tensor is fixed.
 As will be discussed shortly, there is metric duality on a subspace $\mathrm{V}_\mathbb{S}$ of $\mathrm{V}_\mathbb{G}$, and for later notational consistency a double arrow adorns the degenerate inverse `metric' $\overleftrightarrow{\bm{\gamma}}$.
 For $\overleftrightarrow{\bm{\gamma}}$ regarded as a tensor on $\mathrm{V}_\mathbb{G}$, however, this must not be associated with metric duality, but simply as an integral part of the symbol denoting this particular tensor of fixed type $(2,0)$.

-A volume form exists but is not the traditional Levi-Civita tensor associated with a metric.
-There is no Hodge star operator, though one can define something partly comparable---a `slash-star operator'---using the Galilei-invariant $\overleftrightarrow{\bm{\gamma}}$ instead of $\overleftrightarrow{\bm{g}}$ available only on $\mathbb{M}$.
+A volume form exists, given by Eq.~(\ref{eq:VolumeForm}) with the `preferred basis' being a Galilei basis, but is not the traditional Levi-Civita tensor associated with a metric.
+There is no Hodge star operator because there is no inverse metric, though one can define something partly comparable---a `slash-star operator'---using the Galilei-invariant $\overleftrightarrow{\bm{\gamma}}$ instead of $\overleftrightarrow{\bm{g}}$ available only on $\mathbb{M}$.
 For a 2-form $\bm{F}$, the analogue of Eq.~(\ref{eq:HodgeStar}) is

 where now the raised-index object is interpreted as $\overleftrightarrow{\bm{F}} = \overleftrightarrow{\bm{\gamma}} \cdot \bm{F} \cdot \overleftrightarrow{\bm{\gamma}}$ and has had its time components projected out, and